nhannht/obsidian-historica/historica_document/index.md

 ![[Pasted image 20241022233635.png]]

 - Let see, I want to create a add funny detail on our plot.
-- I will click `edit` and edit our timeline like a Brotato
+- I will click `edit` and edit our timeline like a [Brotato](https://store.steampowered.com/app/1942280/Brotato/)
 ![[Pasted image 20241022233902.png]]
-- And hehe, now I can edit any thing I want in the rich text editor, even add an image to it (by copy-paste)
+- And he-he, now I can edit anything I want in the rich text editor, even add an image to it (by copy-paste)
 ![[Pasted image 20241022234521.png]]

 - and now we have the result